Toloka/docs/en/template-builder/templates/product-recognition-in-images.md

 If you want to allow labeling only after a certain condition has been set, use the `disabled` property of the [field.image-annotation](../reference/field.image-annotation.md) component.

-In this example, a checkbox was added so that users can label the photos where there is no product.
-Tolokers will be able to highlight products only if the "Product in the photo" option is activated.
+In this example, a checkbox has been added so that users could label the photos where there is no product.
+Tolokers will be able to highlight products only if the **Product in the photo** option is activated.

 {% cut "Show code" %}